saylent/WeatherApp/README.md

 # WeatherApp
 Node JS/Angular/React app which shows the weather condition for 10 US cities.

+### Notes:
+* Feel free to use any third party library
+* Submit deployable app with detailed setup instructions.
+* Take your time to complete the exercise.
+It is the only way for us to know how you code.

 ## Problem:
 Use wunderground weather api to fetch the temperature for following cities: